system-er/Godot3DInterpreter/README.md

 you get a Cube.
 If you like to get real programs, type
 LOAD and you can load one of the example-programs in the interpreterprograms-directory.
 You can write with your editor others and load them with load.

-camera3D movement with WASD, Arrowkeys

 # Commands 3D (lowercase allowed):
+camera3D movement with Keys WASD, Arrowkeys
 FORWARD number - draw a line forward
 BACK number
 LEFT number - change left in degrees